 June 21, 2011

 Rapidly urbanizing cities face new challenges regarding mobility.
 Bus Rapid Transit (BRT) is a flexible and cost-effective way to alleviate transit demands.
 Colombia has become the global leader with low-cost, high-efficiency BRT systems.
-This lecture will explore the physical aspects as well as innovative financing structure of BRT in Colombia and take a critical look at the recently implemented Select Bus Service in New York City.
+This explored the physical aspects as well as innovative financing structure of BRT in Colombia and took a critical look at the recently implemented Select Bus Service in New York City.

 Thomas Bassett is a program associate in the American Planning Association's Washington, D.C., office, where he works on many projects including the Community Assistance Program and International Outreach.
 He is part of the Energy and Climate Partnership of the Americas team.
 He has participated in planning projects in Argentina, Brazil, Colombia, Germany, South Africa, and the United States.
 His published work appears in The South African Geographical Journal and URBAN, as well as a forthcoming article in Latin American Perspectives.
 He holds an MS in Urban Planning from Columbia University, and an AB in Portuguese and Brazilian Studies from Brown University.